-- COBOL v6.2 (by 2022) - COBOL 6.2 is the current stable version released in 2017 and COBOL v6.3 is the trail version that is currently in development.
+- COBOL v6.2 (by 2022) - COBOL 6.2 is the current stable version released in 2017, and COBOL v6.3 is the trial version currently in development.

 - Relatively easy to develop, use, and maintain.

-- Structured High-level programming language.
+- Structured high-level and self-documenting programming language.

 - Compatible with the previous versions.

 - Process huge volumes of data with ease.

 - Platform independent.

 - Code might look very long because of its structured programming.

 - It requires more compilation time depending on program length and resource availability.